kayrakpinar/DiscordPlays/README.md

 # discordPlays
 It's like TwitchPlaysPokemon but usable Discord chat instead of Twitch.
 Also you can use many games.
+You can use while streaming on any Discord channel